www-wewe/UML-class-diagram-for-Eclipse/README.md

 # Installation
 Use the Eclipse update manager via *Help -> Install New Software...* to install this new feature into your Eclipse IDE.

-Use the update manager to point to your local directory with **plugin.zip**.
+Add new repository by clicking *Add... -> Archive...* and point to **plugin.zip**.
 Then select and install the Class Diagram feature.

 # License
 This plugin uses [BSD 3-Clause License](https://opensource.org/license/bsd-3-clause/).